mkajs/parcel-sass-es6/README.md

 ### Font and Responsive

-In default IranSans font is used in scss/\_vase.scss that you can change it./ In order to use a default responsive setting i changed default browser font size in /scss/\_base.scss that you can change it.
+In default 'IranSans' font is used in scss/\_base.scss that you can change it.\
+In order to use a default responsive setting i changed default browser font size in /scss/\_base.scss that you can change it.